Title IX 101

 - Your school should clearly identify where you can go to talk to someone confidentially and who can provide services like advocacy, counseling, or academic support.
 Some people, such as counselors or victim advocates, can talk to you in confidence without triggering a school's investigation.

-- Because different employees have different reporting obligations when they find out about sexual violence involving students, your school should clearly explain the reporting obligations of all school employees.
+- Because different employees have different reporting obligations when they find out about sexual harassment and violence involving students, your school should clearly explain the reporting obligations of all school employees.

-- Even if you do not specifically ask for confidentiality, your school should only disclose information to individuals who are responsible for handling the school's response to sexual violence.
+- Even if you do not specifically ask for confidentiality, your school should only disclose information to individuals who are responsible for handling the school's response.
 Your school should consult with you about how to best protect your safety and privacy.

 - You have the right to be notified of the time frames for all major stages of the investigation.